 Frank DiGiovanni represents clients in a variety of areas, principally patent litigation, trademark and copyright litigation, and litigation of unfair competition and trade secret cases in the mechanical, chemical, and electrical arts as well as other diverse areas of technology.
 As a patent litigator, Frank has secured victories for his clients on both the plaintiff and defense side, including a victory in a patent infringement jury trial, coupled with successful post-trial proceedings, which resulted in an award of more than $10 million in favor of his client.
-Frank has substantial litigation experience in patent cases in District Courts across the United States.
-Frank has a mechanical engineering degree and worked for three years for a heavy gear and transmission manufacturer.
+Frank has substantial litigation experience in patent cases in district courts across the U.S. Frank has a mechanical engineering degree and worked for three years for a heavy gear and transmission manufacturer.
 Frank has significant experience litigating patent cases pertaining to automotive and other mechanically engineered technology.

 - Led a trial team to a victory for Parker against a competitor, Champion Laboratories, in a case pertaining to automotive filters.
 After a 7-day jury trial, the jury found in favor of Parker on all issues, finding that Champion infringed literally and under the doctrine of equivalents, and found the infringement to be willful.
 The jury awarded Parker its full lost-profits damages, which were in excess of $6.5 million.
 After trial, and upon Parker’s motions, the court enjoined Champion, awarded Parker an additional $3.3 million in enhanced damages, declared that the case was “exceptional,” and granted Parker its attorneys’ fees.
 Parker-Hannifin Corporation et al. v.
 Champion Laboratories, Inc., Civ.
 No. 07-1375-SJO (N.D.
 Ohio).